ircv3/ircv3-specifications/extensions/batch-3.2.md

 The meaning of the additional parameters (if any) depend on the type.

 The batched events MUST use `batch` message tag referring to the batch's reference tag.
+Messages before start and after end of a batch (including start and end messages of that batch) MUST NOT refer to that batch.

 For every started batch, server MUST end that batch.
-Client MAY start processing the batched events only when they have received the end of the batch.
+Client MAY delay processing the batched events until they have received and/or processed the end of the batch.

-Start of a batch MAY be inside another batch itself, but in that case messages tagged with this new batch MUST NOT appear until this "start" message is actually processed (until the batch containing this "start" message ends itself).

-End of a batch MAY be inside another batch itself.
-That's useful to mark a batch as nested to the other batch.

 An empty batch is allowed, and SHOULD be treated as a no-op, unless demanded otherwise by the specification for that batch type.

+Start and end messages of one batch MAY refer to another batch.
+If they do, they both MUST have batch tag, and they MUST refer to the same batch.
+This means that one batch is nested to another.
+Client MAY delay processing messages of inner batches to the end of outermost batch.

 ## Specifications for batch types